betfair-datascientists/betfair-datascientists.github.io/src/api/apiappkey.md

-# How to access the Betfair API
+# How to access the Betfair API in Australia

 Betfair has its own [Exchange API](https://betfair-developer-docs.atlassian.net/).
 You can use it to programmatically retrieve live markets, automate successful trading strategies or create your own customised trading interface.
 Professional punters use it for these functions and many more.